rvarago/tokio-util-codec-compose/README.md

 ## Examples

-Decoding a SOCKS4 CONNECT request with no validation interleaved with decoding:
+Decoding a SOCKS v4 CONNECT request with no validation interleaved with decoding:

 ```rust
 use tokio_util_codec_compose::{combinators::DecoderExt, elements::*};